GR-NBA-data-challenge/NBA-data-template/README.md

 (work in progress)

-# NBA-data-template

-This is the template of the given code.
+# G-Research NBA Data Challenge code template

+This template code is here to help you get started on the G this-Research NBA Data Challenge.
+You will add your own nba prediction code to this template, and we will access it

-Instructions to obtain the skeleton repository:
+Instructions to obtain the template code:

-*
-First, create a repository on your personal GitHub account, named for example `NBAChallenge`.
+You should have just created a new repo (following the first step of the signup instructions from nbadatachallenge.com).

-Follow the instructions to create a duplicate of our template.
+Now create a duplicate of our template in your repo, by running the following command lines in a terminal on your computer.
-Please notice that if you choose to Fork, you won't be able to set the forked repository to Private.
+*Please note that if you choose to Fork instead, you won't be able to set the forked repository to Private.*
 ```
 git clone --bare https://github.com/GR-NBA-data-challenge/NBA-data-template.git
 cd NBA-data-template.git